As a country rich in biodiversity and wildlife – how do you deal with pandemic prevention?

 - Identifying and understanding critical control points for risk reduction along the wildlife trade chain: mapping/analysis of stakeholders and their interests and behavioural patterns; work with focus groups on “knowledge, attitude, practices” on social and economic factors of trading and dealing with wildlife

 - Identifying appropriate, realistic interventions/alternatives towards risk reduction and formulating concrete recommendations what to change and how

 - Facilitating inter-institutional contact and exchange between relevant ministries and government agencies (incl. health/public health; veterinary health,agricultures/livestock, forest, environment) towards establishing joint activities, data pooling and national/international partnerships

 - Coordinating targeted risk reduction measures and their monitoring

 - Supporting alignment with international agreements

-If you think that the specific support (Offer A) is exactly what you need, please express your interest by 31 August 2023 and get in touch with us.
+If you think that our specific consultation support is exactly what you need for your country, please get in touch with us.